getBoolean/flutter_boolean_template/README.md

 Instructions for building for release are below:

+### Flavors

+By default, the app uses the "local" flavor.
+Run/build the app with `--dart-define FLAVOR=<flavorname>` to change the flavor.
+The following flavors are supported:

+- `local` - Local development.
+The text banner changes to "Debug" when in debug mode, otherwise it is "Local"
+- `dev` - Development build not intended for release.
+- `beta` - Beta build intended for release to testers.
+- `staging` - Staging build intended for device integration testing.
+- `prod` - Production build intended for release to stores.

 ### Build for Windows Release

 1. Customize `msix_config` in [pubspec.yaml](pubspec.yaml) according to the documentation